awsdocs/amazon-emr-management-guide/doc_source/emr-fine-grained-cluster-access.md

 ### Allow Actions Only on Clusters with Specific Tag Values<a name="emr-cluster-access-example-tagvalue"></a>

-The examples below demonstrate a policy that allows a user to perform actions based on the cluster tag `department` with the value `dev` and also allows a user to tag clusters with that same tag\.
+The following examples demonstrate a policy that allows a user to perform actions based on the cluster tag `department` with the value `dev` and also allows a user to tag clusters with that same tag\.
 The final policy example demonstrates how to deny privileges to tag EMR clusters with anything but that same tag\.

 In the following policy example, the `StringEquals` condition operator tries to match `dev` with the value for the tag `department`\.
 If the tag `department` hasn't been added to the cluster, or doesn't contain the value `dev`, the policy doesn't apply, and the actions aren't allowed by this policy\.
 If no other policy statements allow the actions, the user can only work with clusters that have this tag with this value\.